Liinkiing/Liinkiing/README.md

 https://slides.com/linking/react-concurrent-and-suspense/fullscreen ([exemple repo here](https://github.com/Liinkiing/react-concurrent-suspense/))

 **Haya UI**
 A WIP UI library I'm working on.
 Made as an excuse to learn **Storybook** and **styled-system** and create truly reusable UI React components.
-Not made to be as big as great UI library like Chakra UI or other ones, but mostly for learning purposes
+Not made to be as big as some great UI libs like Chakra UI, but mostly for learning purposes
 https://ui-haya.netlify.app/

 **CodersRank profile**